ApiGen/ApiGen/README.md

 ```--undocumented <file>```

 Save a list of undocumented classes, methods, properties and constants into a file.
+Warning: Using this option requires more than twice as much memory.

 ```--wipeout <yes|no>```